marekbrze/categorized-raycast-extensions/README.md

 [Storyblok](https://www.raycast.com/Rob/storyblok) by Rob - Query your Storyblok spaces, stories, assets, and more.

-[Supernotes](https://www.raycast.com/acnebs/supernotes) by acnebs - Interact with the Supernotes platform in Raycast.
+[Supernotes](https://www.raycast.com/supernotes/supernotes) by supernotes - Interact with the Supernotes platform in Raycast.

 [Tana](https://www.raycast.com/cheslip/tana) by cheslip - Write notes in Raycast, and capture them in Tana.